jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Part of the complexity and time intensiveness of exam creation lays in creating appropriate questions.
 Although many courses are not unique to one university, sharing of test question is not common.
 In paperbased exams there are no standards and there is no suitable collaboration platform.
 In paper based examination there is no real foundation for sharing and reusing exam questions.

 E-exams have to make use of an software artefact in oder to leverage their theoretical benefits.
 Such a artefact allows for an enforcment of a shareable general format.
 If users create exams in a specific software, implementing a standard is fairly straight foreward.

-Such a standard already exits under the name of <QTI 2.2>.
+> Such a standard already exits under the name of <QTI 2.2>.
 Having a standard allowes for educators to collaborate to create exams.

 Further this collaboration must not be limited by a singel exam with only a few questions.
 Exams can come from question pools --- a small subset of questions is selected from a way larger superset.
 The development and maintenance of a large question pool is very time intensive for a single person, that is why collaboration is so important.
 Projects in open source software show how collaboration of many can function with great success.

 Large question pools do not only help in exam creation, as they allow to produce exams automatically, it also prevents students from knowing the exam beforhand.
 This will be further ellaborated in the section about cheating.

+**Requirements:**

+- The exam software allows for management of question pools.
+- The exam software allows for export of questions, ideally for in a sharable format.

 <!--
 Often exam questions are treated as secrets as they are used again and again.
 This secrecy can not relyably be enforced.
 It is genral procedure that students collaborate to create in depth Gedächnisprotokolle <cite>, which are then uploaded for public access.
 Having a large question pool, makes it almost impossible for a student to prepare all questions beforehand, creating a more sound depiction of the students skillset.